tkporter/react-native-sms/README.md

 Head over to the class and add this variable...
 ```
 public class MainActivity extends ReactActivity {
-	//maybe some other private variables up here...
+	//maybe some other private variables up here
 	private SendSMSPackage sendSMS;
 ```

-Then add this function
+Then add this function to the class
 ```
 @Override
 public void onActivityResult(int requestCode, int resultCode, Intent data) {